BMTBalazsBiro/PipelineWithSonar/README.md

     1. Retrieve source from 'prod' org

-    2. Commit source to 'local/main'
+    2. Commit and push source to 'local/main'

-    3. Create Custom Setting in the target org:

-        1. Label: 'GitlabSettings'

-        2. API name: 'GitlabSettings__c'

-        3. Create a new field on this custom setting

-            1. Label: 'CommitHash'

-            2. API name: 'CommitHash__c'

-        4. Optional:\
-            Add Default Organization Level Value and set 'CommitHash__c' with the last commit's hash from your 'local/main' branch\
-            It's useful if you don't want to redeploy everything later on the first push in the next step

-    4. Push 'local/main' to remote

-    5. Do these steps above for 'uat', 'dev' branches with the corresponding target orgs as well
+    3. Do these steps above for 'uat', 'dev' branches with the corresponding target orgs as well

 5.  **Protect branches in GitLab → Project → Settings → Repository → Protected branches**